Wealdstone 0 – 2 Histon

 Stones were the underdogs, Histon seemingly scoring for fun in the league, but Stones management had done tier homework and changed the style slightly to combat the visitors greatest threat, from the wings and set pieces.

-Stones shad by far the better of the first half (with the exception of Lance Key in the Histon goal).
+Stones shaded by far the better of the first half (with the exception of Lance Key in the Histon goal).
 In possession, control, shots on target, Stones were well in front – 11 attempts on target and two off for Stones, two and two for Histon showed how the game was going as Wealdstone never let their opponents settle and closed down from the forwards back.

 At half time the score remained 0 – 0 – Lance Key undoubtedly keeping the visitors in the game with a string of great saves and blocks, two in particular from Jolly and Morgan in quick succession, while the best chance for the visitors was a 4th minute corner, headed wide.